cilium/tetragon/docs/content/en/docs/reference/tracing-policy.md

         <td>[]string</td>
         <td>
           BinaryDigests specifies a set of digests for the traced binary.
-The uprobe is installed only if the digest of the traced binary matches a digest in the set.
+The uprobe/hook is installed only if the digest of the traced binary matches a digest in the set.
-Currently, if the digest is not matched, the policy is rejected.
-Subsequent work will skip loading the uprobe instead of rejecting the policy.<br/>
+Tetragon's tracing policy status API can be used to see each hook's status in order to determine if the hook was attached or not.<br/>
         </td>
         <td>false</td>
       </tr><tr>